A continuing investigation of the General Services Administration has turned up evidence of fraud, kickbacks and crooked contracts.

 This is why I ranked nonfeasance a more dangerous crime than the criminal activities it so often attempts to hide from public view.

 When there's money to be made in a free enterprise system, it is normal for some people to try to make it by working honestly to cater to a public need, and it is normal for other people to try to make it - or steal it - by using dishonest methods.
 Our system can cope with occasional dishonest only if we can depend upon our public officials to cooperate with honest men and opposes the dishonest.
 Any failure of public officials to attack dishonesty exposes the entire system to disintegration.
 Inaction is the enemy of effective government.

 Traditionally, the fellow who steals a loaf of bread goes to jail while the fellow who steals millions, obstructs justice, or undermines our very system of government gets a slap on the wrist.

 This, I think, is the greatest crime of all.

 Our jails are filled with ignorant louts who grew up in an environment in which crime was considered essential to survival.
-The educated man who knew right from wrong and knowingly chose to do wrong hires a good lawyer and escapes with minimal punishment.
-And when the culprit is himself a lawyer, he hires an even better lawyer, plus a doctor who is willing to swear the poor fellow is too sick to stand trial.
+The educated man who knew right from wrong and knowingly chose to do wrong hires a good lawyer, he hires an even better lawyer, plus a doctor who is willing to swear the poor fellow is too sick to stand trial.